NegaMorgan/beta.rebeccahensley.com/README.md

 rebeccahensley.com is a static web page.
 It uses Gulp as a build tool to prepare files, prefix CSS, and optimize images.

-Development dependencies are NPM, Bower, and Gulp.
+Development dependencies are NPM, Bower, Gulp, and ImageMagick.

 Clone the project and `npm install && bower install` to resolve dependencies.